 Why choose this course

-Our MSc Social Psychology programme looks at a range of topical social issues through the lens of social psychological theories.
-It is concerned with the scientific study of how we think about ourselves and other people, and how we influence and relate to one another.
+Social psychology is the study of these important aspects of our lives.
+Our MSc Social Psychology course allows you to look at a range of the latest social issues through the lens of psychology.
+With the use of our new facilities (including our new observation suite), you will look deeper into the science of how we think about ourselves and other people and how we influence and relate to one another.

 What you will study